The 9 Hour Small Business Tune-Up Hour-3

 Unfortunately, your business will not become organized by itself.
 You have to take the time to organize it and keep it organized.
 If you spend a month organizing your business it won’t mean anything if it’s not going to stay that way.
 It can easily become unorganized in a matter of days.
 Be sure that when you are in the organization process, areas are being organized in a way that will allow them to stay that way.

-For example, if you put some often used items on a shelf, make sure you don’t put stacks of other things on top of them, or when those items are needed you’ll have to remove all the products on the shelf to get to what you need.
+For example, if you put frequently used items on a shelf, make sure you don’t put stacks of other things on top of them, or when those items are needed you’ll have to remove all the products on the shelf to get to what you need.
 This becomes tedious, and when you’re in a hurry you may not put things back where they belong, causing clutter all over again.

 We all accumulate clutter.
 It seems to be composed of magazines, papers, office supplies, and weird items that seem to pop up out of nowhere and find a comfortable place on your desk or around your office.
 Clutter should not be allowed to accumulate.